 A key component of the Paris Agreement, NDCs are submitted every five years.
 They outline each signatory country’s plans to decarbonize their respective economies including a set of intermediate targets and the steps to reach net-zero, which include the all-important policy action required to enforce compliance.
 The intention is that targets become more ambitious each time they are submitted.
 The problem with the current set of NDCs is that they are not ambitious enough to limit global warming to below 1.5°C or even 2°C by 2100 and the current policy framework isn’t adequate to enforce them.
 According to the latest Carbon Action Tracker report, under the current NDCs a temperature increase of 2.5°C by the end of the century is considered most likely with 2.1°C regarded as being an optimistic outcome if all current and long-term commitments are adhered to.
 This forecast overshoot of the 2100 goal is likely to mount further pressure on governments to make next year’s revised set of NDC targets even more ambitious and include more concrete policy action.
 On their own, increased targets are unlikely to set off a financial crisis; however, if they are backed up with stricter policy initiatives, this combination could be enough to initiate a market sell-off in carbon intensive assets, such as fossil fuel stocks.
 Such a selloff has the potential to trigger broader contagion across all asset classes and ultimately a financial crisis as liquidity dries up and investors rush to re-balance their portfolios.

-A recipe for a disorderly transition
+A recipe for a disorderly net-zero transition

 A rapid and disorderly sell-off of carbon-intensive stocks would inevitably result in a revaluation of fossil fuel assets, which would lead to a stranding of assets and financial losses for investors heavily exposed to carbon-intensive industries.
 It is also highly likely to cause a greater knock-on effect leading to increased market volatility, affecting not only the energy sector but global financial stability more broadly.
 The disorderly nature of this sell-off could exacerbate market uncertainties, potentially leading to abrupt price fluctuations and liquidity challenges across asset classes and sectors.
 It may also raise concerns about the resilience of financial institutions with significant exposure to fossil fuel assets.